 How do you know when it’s ok to go back to your regular regimen when recovering from Hygral Fatigue?

 Key: it is VITAL to pay attention to the cues your hair gives you by evaluating your hair as you go through each part of the corrective regimen because your hair can self correct at any step.
 This will also help you know when to stay the course and when to redirect your efforts.
-Use the Hair Strand Test.
+Use the Wet Stretch Test.